 - Host community site visit

-Once a community has successfully fulfilled the requirements of the Associate Level, they have the option to apply for the Select Level.
+Once a community has successfully fulfilled the requirements of the Engaged Level, they have the option to apply for the Select Level.
 At this level, communities can expect assistance in implementing the Main Street Approach™.
 Michigan Main Street staff, along with other professionals, work closely with Select Level communities to train their boards and committees, hire a full-time Main Street Director, recruit volunteers and get the program up and running.
 The Select Level requires a 5 year commitment from participating communities.

 The Master Level is available to communities that have successfully completed 5 years in the Select Level.
 The Master Level focuses on continuing to assist communities that have successfully integrated a full Main Street program into their community.
 This is achieved by continuing to offer Select Level trainings and networking opportunities through MMS, as well as the opportunity to act as mentors for other Michigan Main Street communities.
 The Master Level requires a 2 year commitment from participating communities.
 Communities have the opportunity to renew their participation for as long as they are actively practicing the Main Street ApproachTM.